-I Interviewed Anthony Scaramucci On Firing & This Is What I Know About Him – VIDEO
+I Interviewed Anthony Scaramucci In That Viral Video.
+Here’s What I Know About Him.

 The Twitterverse is exploding with schadenfreude at the rapid downfall of Anthony Scaramucci, President Trump’s ill-fated communications director who got axed after just 10 days following a foul-mouthed tirade to The New Yorker.
 And while I disagree with his language in that interview (as my mom taught me: Loose lips sink ships), there’s been too much mockery of Scaramucci for it to really be fair.